andyyyyaa/myproject/README.md

 # Golf Motion Analysis
-This is a program that can analysis people's slow golf motion and compare it to Tiger Woods' swing and rate the similarity of their movement.
-This program can help you improve the swing and do better in golf.
+This is a program that can analyse people's slow golf motion.
+It compare the input vedio of people's own to Tiger Woods' swing and rate by the similarity of their motions.
+This program can help people improve the swing and do better in golf.
 # DIRECTION
 1, Download the Jetson-Inference package to run the code